stonescenter/track-ml/README.md

 To run:
 1. Clone our repository
 2. Configure your conda envirotment
-3. Run ` python main.py --config config.json `.
-It will create  a first model with LSTM architecture.
+3. There are many scripts to test the problem with diferents models(MLP, CNN, LSTM, RNN and others).
+For example: ` python main_test.py --config config_test_lstm.json `.
+It will create a model with a LSTM architecture.
 If you don't have acces to a gpu, you could use the `test_1_lstm_paralel.ipynb` file to run into Google Colab.

 ## Accuracy of Algorithm
 We are using regressions metrics for each hit.
-Our accuracy is showed for forecas of 5 hit.
+Our accuracy is showed for forecast of 10 hit with .

 ```
 [Output] ---Regression Scores---